-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered None N/A N/A (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such fil or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months ing requirements for the past 90 days.
-Yes ý No " equired to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shor Indicate by check mark whether the registrant is the definitions of "large accelerated filer," "accelerated file elerated filer, a smaller reporting company, or an emerging growth company.
+Title of Each Class Title of Each Class Trading Symbol(s) Name of Each Excha None N/A N/A (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such fil or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months ing requirements for the past 90 days.
+Yes ý No " equired to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such sho Indicate by check mark whether the registrant the definitions of "large accelerated filer," "accelerated fi elerated filer, a smaller reporting company, or an emerging growth company.
 See a company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer ý Smaller reporting company Emerging growth company
+Large accelerated filer Accelerated filer Non-accelerated filer ý Smaller reporting company Émerging growth company ý